LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 To evaluate your red blood cells (RBCs), white blood cells (WBCs), and platelets, to distinguish between the different types of WBCs, and to determine their relative percentages in the blood; to help detect, diagnose, and/or monitor a range of deficiencies, diseases, and disorders involving blood cell production, function, and lifespan

-When complete blood count (CBC) and/or automated WBC differential results are abnormal or when you have signs and symptoms that a health practitioner suspects are due to a condition affecting your blood cells
+When complete blood count (CBC) and/or automated WBC differential results are abnormal or when you have signs and symptoms that a healthcare practitioner suspects are due to a condition affecting your blood cells

-A blood sample drawn from a vein in your arm or by pricking a finger, ear or, in the case of an infant, a heel
+A blood sample drawn from a vein in your arm or by pricking a finger or, in the case of an infant, a heelstick

 A blood smear is often used as a follow-up test to abnormal results on a complete blood count (CBC) to evaluate the different types of blood cells.
 It may be used to help diagnose and/or monitor numerous conditions that affect blood cell populations.

 At one time, a blood smear was prepared on nearly everyone who had a CBC.
 With the development of more sophisticated, automated blood cell counting instruments, it has now become routine to provide an automated differential.
-However, if the results from an automated cell count and/or differential indicate the presence of abnormal white blood cells (WBCs), red blood cells (RBCs), and/or platelets or if there is reason to suspect that abnormal cells are present, then a blood smear will be performed.
+However, if the results from an automated cell count and/or differential indicate the presence of immature, atypical, or abnormal white blood cells (WBCs), red blood cells (RBCs), and/or platelets or if there is reason to suspect that abnormal cells are present, then a blood smear may be performed.

 A blood smear is often used to categorize and/or identify conditions that affect one or more type of blood cells and to monitor individuals undergoing treatment for these conditions.
 There are many diseases, disorders, and deficiencies that can affect the number and type of blood cells produced, their function, and their lifespan.
 Examples include anemia, myeloproliferative neoplasms, bone marrow disorders, and leukemia.

 Usually, only normal, mature or nearly mature cells are released into the bloodstream, but certain circumstances can induce the bone marrow to release immature and/or abnormal cells into the circulation.
-When a significant number or type of abnormal cells are present, it can suggest a disease or condition and prompt a health practitioner to do further testing.
-Depending on the findings from a CBC and blood smear, follow-up testing may include tests such as:
+When a significant number or type of abnormal cells are present, it can suggest a disease or condition and prompt a healthcare practitioner to do further testing.

-The blood smear is primarily ordered to evaluate blood cells when a CBC with differential, performed with an automated blood cell counter, indicates the presence of abnormal or immature cells.
+The blood smear is primarily ordered as a follow-up test when a CBC with differential, performed with an automated blood cell counter, indicates the presence of atypical, abnormal, or immature cells.
 It may also be performed when a person has signs and symptoms that suggest a condition affecting blood cell production or lifespan.

 Examples of signs and symptoms that may indicate one of these blood disorders include: